Ion Pârcălab: Dinamo București

 In 1965, Pârcălab was awarded the title "Best Football Player" in Romania, and in 1966 he was ranked third for the first Romanian Footballer of the Year award.
 In the 1963–64 European Cup campaign, he played all four games as Dinamo got past East Germany champion, Motor Jena, being eliminated in the next phase by Real Madrid against whom he scored a goal in a 5–3 loss.
 In the 1965–66 European Cup edition he scored a goal that helped them eliminate Denmark's champion, Boldklubben 1909.
 Subsequently, they were eliminated by the winners of the previous two seasons of the competition, Inter Milan, but earned a historical 2–1 victory in the first leg, after which he said:"I am happy, very happy!
 This victory is primarily a lesson for us.
 We proved to ourselves that we can do much more".

-Pârcălab's last Divizia A appearance took place on 19 July 1970, playing for Dinamo in a 1–1 draw against Politehnica Iași, having a total of 232 matches with 66 goals in the competition.
+Pârcălab's last Divizia A appearance took place on 19 July 1970, playing for Dinamo in a 1–1 draw against Politehnica Iași, totaling 232 matches with 66 goals in the competition.

-Nîmes Olympique
+Nîmes

 "I remember epic evenings because Pârcălab was a crazy dribbler.
 He would dribble past his defender, stop, and the crowd would applaud and scream for him to dribble past him again."